CarlaLlama/BrickSiteTutorial/readme.md

    <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/bulma/0.6.2/css/bulma.min.css" />
 ```

 First, we want to create a list of bricks a user can buy.
-Each brick has it's own name, description, predefined styles, price and image.
+Each brick has its own name, description, predefined styles, price and image.
 We paste this in our `script.js`:

 ```
 const BRICKS = [